Alabama Disabled Veteran Benefits

 - VA disability compensation is tax-free at the federal level, so it never enters your Alabama taxable income (Alabama starts from your federal figures).
 This is a federal baseline, not an Alabama-specific carve-out.

-- 2026 note (Guard): a new law exempts the first $5,000 of Alabama National Guard inactive-duty training pay from state income tax beginning January 1, 2027 — a Guard-service benefit, not tied to a disability rating.
+- 2026 note (Guard): a new law exempts the first $5,000 of Alabama National Guard inactive-duty training pay from state income tax for tax years January 1, 2027 through December 31, 2029 (it sunsets after 2029 unless renewed) — a temporary Guard-service benefit, not tied to a disability rating.

 - Confirm your VA disability compensation never appears as income on your Alabama return (it should not appear on your federal return either).